Quick Summary

 • A wall of text: Break it up.
 Short paragraphs, line breaks between them.
 People skim.

-• Leaving it blank: A blank About section signals to recruiters that you haven't put effort into your profile.
-Even 100 words is better than nothing.
+• Leaving it blank: Even 100 words is better than nothing.

 How Long Should It Be?